 Doing data-based market research

 Many startups perform market research; very few are data-driven, however.
-Data enables you to operate using a clear feedback loop so that you get a real-time picture of your industry and target audience.
+Data enables you to operate using a clear feedback loop to get a real-time picture of your industry and target audience.
 Let’s jump in and look at the market research datasets that are enabling startups to launch new products and grab market share:

 #1.
 Discovering pricing/membership models